VirajBhatt9/Excess_chemical_potential_calculation/Files/README.md

-The program is written in MATLAB. `main.m` is the main program file. `configuration.m`, `interaction_energy.m` and `total_energy.m` are the necessary subordinate file.
+The program files are written in MATLAB programming language. `main.m` is the main program file. `configuration.m`, `interaction_energy.m` and `total_energy.m` are the necessary subordinate file.

 ### 1. Details for `main.m`:
 #### 1.1.
 Parameter and variable declaration: